hygull/try-sphinx/README.md

 	+ `open source/html/index.html`

-Now, you can a beauiful HTML page generated for you.
+Now, you can see a beauiful HTML page generated for you.

 ### Quick overview of my terminal